Guides / Security

 Is blur safe enough for API keys and tokens?

 No. Blur can be partially reversed, especially on short monospace strings after JPEG compression.
 Use solid fill or pixelation for any credential.
-For a deeper comparison of redaction methods, see the blur vs redact guide.
+For method tradeoffs, see when to use blur vs pixelate vs solid fill.

 Does FramedShot upload the screenshot when I redact?